- General Trademark Questions

 To open in a new tab, click: What are clearly descriptive trademarks?

-Descriptive trademarks are not registrable in Canada.
-So if your trademark is descriptive and you are filing in Canada, it’s best to come up with another name.
+Descriptive trademarks are not registrable in many countries, including Canada, Australia, European Union and United Kingdom.
+So if your trademark is descriptive and you are filing in one of the countries listed above, it’s best to come up with another name.

 In the US, they may be registered on the Supplemental Register – a special place where descriptive trademarks are registered.